Iree: Healthcare developments

 The idea to have a clinic/dispensary/maternity center occurred to Rev. E. A. Omilade in 1937 and met the approval and interest of the Iree Progressive Union.
 In 1944, a community maternity clinic was finally established by the Baptist and named Baptist Welfare Centre.
 In 1945, Miss Eva M. Sanders, a former classmate to Rev. Omilade was posted by the Baptist mission from Lagos to Ogbomoso.
 She was approached by Rev. Omilade and was intimated with the problems and progress so far made regarding the center.
 She agreed to help by visiting Iree frequently and temporarily making use of the First Baptist Church vestry as a clinic and maternity centre.
 On October 10, 1945, she moved into Iree permanently.
 She personally supervised the building of the Welfare Centre which today caters for all, regardless of religious preference.
 By 1967 when Miss Sanders retired home, she had made about 14,809 safe birth deliveries and had trained about 102 maidens as midwives in the Centre.

 The Iree Maternity Centre was established in 1973.
 The Iree-Eripa Provisional Authority local administrator announced that the government would provide for staff and supply necessary equipment if the town would build the centre by itself.
 Building materials formally earmarked for the building of the Oba's palace were diverted to this new project and it took just seventeen days for them to complete the erection of the building.
 Thousands of babies have since been delivered in the Maternity Centre since it opened in 1973.

 The only dispensary in Iree was established in 1960 by the Ifelodun District Council towards the tail-end of colonial rule in Nigeria.
 Over the years however, services in the dispensary deteriorated and the place was always in dire need of medical supplies.
 In recent times however, and due to the establishment of the Polytechnic community in the town, private clinics operating twenty-four-hour services had started springing up.
 Although services in these private clinics will no doubt be more expensive, their presence improves the standard of healthcare delivery in the town.
 Also, the installation of electricity in the town in 1980 has, no doubt, facilitated the educational, healthcare and other socio-economic activities of Iree residents.

-(Posted by Professor Samson Akinloye Omotosho).
+hospitals in iree

-Satellite Image of the Town
+Among the Comprehensive Health Centre Iree ISALE OFFA 2, Boripe local government primary health care.